 If you want to open an account with Bunq, use my referral link and get a 10 EUR bonus.

-I’ve started to use Revolut more than a year ago and so far, it’s been a lifesaver for me.
-I never realized how much money I I was losing when spending abroad until I met Revolut.
+I’ve started to use Revolut more than 2 years ago and so far, it’s been a lifesaver for me.
+I never realized how much money I was losing when spending abroad until I met Revolut.

 The things I liked most and made me open an account with them are here.